Reverie4u/OpenDBFuzz/README.md

 # OpenDBFuzz
-An open-source toolkit for DBMS fuzzing
+An open-source toolkit for DBMS fuzzing.

 ## Directory Structure